Winter Driving Tips: How to Drive in Snow

 How to Drive on Snow and When It’s Snowing

-- Clear snow off windows, mirrors and roof before you leave.
+- Clear off snow from windows, mirrors and roof before you leave.
 When you brake, snow on top can slide forward and cover your windshield.

-- Also brush snow off your lights, so you have the best light on the road and other drivers can see you.
+- Brush off snow from your lights, so you have the best light on the road and other drivers can see you.

-- Cut your speed and leave more space between you and the vehicle ahead.
-A rule of thumb is eight to 10 seconds for a good following distance depending on your tire tread, the weight of your car, the road slope, amount of snow on the road and visibility conditions.
+- Reduce your speed and leave more space between you and the vehicle ahead.
+A good following distance is about eight to 10 seconds from the other vehicle, depending on your tire tread, weight of your vehicle, road slope, amount of snow on the road, and visibility.
 You may want even more.

 Stopping Distance on Packed Snow

 - How much stopping distance will you need?
 For the reasons above, safe stopping distance varies by vehicle.
-For a car traveling 35 mph on dry pavement, it can take anywhere from 60 to 97 feet for thinking and braking distance.
-Double that for driving on wet pavement, triple it for packed snow and 10 times for icy roads.
-(See this Stopping Distances in Feet chart for calculations at multiple speeds.)
+For a cars traveling 35 mph on dry pavement, it can take anywhere from 60 to 97 feet for thinking and braking distance.
+Double that for driving on wet pavement.
+Triple it for packed snow.
+Ten times for icy roads.
+(See this stopping distances chart for calculations at multiple speeds.)